 If you’re from a migrant farmworker family, you have an opportunity to achieve your dream of a college education at St. Edward’s through our College Assistance Migrant Program (CAMP).
-Each year, we welcome 35 CAMP students who bring their passions, talents and desire to make a difference to the hilltop.
+Each year, we welcome 35 CAMP students who bring their passions and talents to the hilltop.

 Students accepted to CAMP will have all costs for the freshman year covered except for $2,000.
 These expenses include tuition, fees, books, living expenses, transportation, health insurance and a modest stipend to offset lost wages.
 They are covered through a combination of university, federal and state funds, as well as from scholarships you may earn from other organizations.
 These outside scholarships can also be applied to your $2,000 expense.